thevpc/nuts/README.md

 **nuts** is a swiss army knife tool as it acts like (and supports) **maven** build tool to have an abstract view of the the  artifacts dependency and like  **npm**, **pip** or **zypper/apt-get**  package manager tools to  install and uninstall artifacts allowing multiple versions of the very same artifact to  be installed.

 What makes **nuts** very helpful is that it simplifies application deployments by not including dependencies in the release bundle.
 All dependencies will be downloaded at installation time.
 Offline deployment is still supported though.
-Besides, multiple versions of the same application can in installed simultaneously.
+Besides, multiple versions of the same application can be installed simultaneously.

 ## COMMON VERBS:
 + exec               : execute an artifact or a command